irajtaghlidi/nginx-automation/README.md

 # Nginx deployment automation with Terraform and Ansible in AWS.

-In this project we create a EC2 instance and other required networking resources in AWS cloud.
-Instance IP address that required by Ansible to configuring service will be store in `inventory` file in `ansible` directory by Terraform, in the last step ansible-playbook trigered to start the service configuration process.
+In this project, we create an EC2 instance and other required networking resources in the AWS cloud.
+Instance IP address required by Ansible to configuring the service will be store in the `inventory` file in the `ansible` directory by Terraform, in the last step ansible-playbook triggered to start the service configuration process.

-Ansible provide two installation method, from APT package management and public Nginx GIT repository.
-It's possible to configure installation method both from Ansible and Terraform CLI command.
+Ansible provides two installation method, from APT package management and public Nginx GIT repository.
+It's possible to configure the installation method both from Ansible and Terraform CLI command (`package` and `git` as value).

 ## Diagram
 ![](docs/statics/diagram.png)

 ## Let's go!
-First step is clone the project.
+First Install [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#) and [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) CLI on your system.

+Clone the repository.

 ``` git clone https://github.com/irajtaghlidi/nginx-automation.git ```